Chatchai Paiseetong: Peak of Muay Thai career and later years

-Chatchai was often compared to his teammate and cornerman Samart Payakaroon for his elegance and technical proficiency in the ring.
-His nickname "Samart 2" was given to him by the Thai media as a result of his expertise with his defensive style.

-Elite career and later years

 By 1992, he was fighting near or at bantamweight (118 lbs), his ideal weight class, for the Onesongchai promotion.
-However, Onesongchai later forced their top bantamweight fighters to move up to junior featherweight (122 lbs) as the bantamweight division was filled by other promotions.
-While Chatchai did not belong in junior featherweight, the weight change gave him the opportunity to win the Lumpinee junior featherweight title twice against the elite Wangchannoi Sor.Palangchai and Boonlai Sor.Thanikul.
-At 19-years-old, Chatchai reached the peak of his Muay Thai career in 1993 after he finished the year with a record of 7 wins in 10 bouts including the aforementioned title fights.
+However, Onesongchai later forced their top bantamweight fighters to move up to junior featherweight (122 lbs) as the bantamweight division was filled with fighters from other promotions.
+While Chatchai did not belong in the higher weight, he would win the Lumpinee junior featherweight title twice against the elite Wangchannoi Sor.Palangchai and Boonlai Sor.Thanikul.
+At 19-years-old, he reached the peak of his Muay Thai career in 1993 after he finished the year with a record of 7 wins in 10 bouts including the aforementioned title fights.
 For this performance he was given the Sports Authority of Thailand Fighter of the Year award, the second most prestigious award in the sport of Muay Thai.
-Chatchai's prime was short as he struggled to maintain his ideal weight as well as having too small of a frame for the heavier weight classes when he further moved up in weight soon afterward.
+His competitive prime was short as he struggled to keep his weight down as well as having too small of a frame for heavier weight classes.

 Chatchai would KO Mathee Jadeepitak with his signature head kick at 123 lbs, which also marked the last time in his career that he would fight in or near junior featherweight.
 Afterward, Chatchai was matched up against another elite Muay Femur fighter Therdkiat Sitthepitak at featherweight (126 lbs), 8 lbs or 2 weight classes above his ideal weight.

-As Chatchai began to decline, he continued getting matchups that required him to fight up to junior lightweight (130 lbs), 12 lbs or 3 weight classes above his true weight.
-On some occasions, he would be matched up against fighters who still outweighed him by a weight class such as in his fight against Rambojiew Por.Thubtim.
-Despite this, he was still able to defeat several yodmuay (elite fighters) during his decline such as but not limited to Lamnamoon Sor.Sumalee, Prabsuek Sitsantad (Prabsuek Sitnarong), Den Muangsurin, and drew against Therdkiat in their rematch and defeated him again in 1995.
+As Chatchai began to decline, he began to fight in junior lightweight (130 lbs).
+He was still able to defeat several yodmuay (elite fighters) during his decline such as but not limited to Lamnamoon Sor.Sumalee, Prabsuek Sitsantad, Den Muangsurin, and drew against Therdkiat in their rematch and beat him again in 1995.
+He suffered from alcoholism in the late stages of his life.

 Last fight and death

-On February 1, 2002, Chatchai fought the Russian Alexei Pekarchyk.
-After the bout he grew disoriented and fainted, thus he was transported to the hospital where his death from heart failure was pronounced at 1:30 AM the next day.
+On February 1, 2002, under the ring name of Chatchai Sit ISS, he fought Belarusian fighter Alexei Pekarchyk.
+After losing by decision he grew disoriented and fainted, thus he was transported to Bangkok Pattaya Hospital where his death from heart failure was pronounced at 1:30 AM the next day.
 He was 28 years old.
 He was cremated and his relatives placed his ashes in the Chukkacher Temple in his hometown of Bueng subdistrict of Sriracha in Chonburi province.